Human life is inextricably connected with Nature. We are the environment because without it humanity simply would no longer be.

-To become a benefit corporation, we've updated our articles of association.
+To become a benefit corporation, we have updated our company statute.
 The most important changes are:

 "The ultimate goal of Tirelli & Partners is the wellness and happiness of all the people that are part of it, through work in a fair, supportive and inspiring environment, and participation in a business where prosperity is shared."